Should engineer be a protected title? You bet, so you can easily tell if someone’s got the know-how to handle a job safely and effectively.

 “Should engineer be a protected title?” wrap up

-The usage of the “engineer” title is downright confusing when it doesn’t need to be.
+The whole engineer title situation is a hot mess when it doesn’t have to be.

-What are your thoughts on who can call themselves an engineer?
-To what degree do you think we should protect the “engineer” title?
+What do you think about who gets to call themselves an engineer?
+How much should we protect the “engineer” title?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER